 The structure and function of southern damselfly habitat within the small area of maximum (1.62%) exceedance zone is overwhelmingly influenced by other external factors including river water quality, fluvial characteristics and river and land management practices.
-Changes in atmospheric nitrogen deposition are not likely to have an adverse effect on southern damselfly habitat structure and function.
+Changes in atmospheric nitrogen deposition will not have an adverse effect on southern damselfly habitat structure and function.